 This is a huge phenomenon in the world of sales and economics.
 Anchoring determines what people are willing to pay for products.
 After all, if they first see paper towels sold for $5 in a store, but then look over to another brand that is selling the same product for $3, they are more likely to think that price is cheap.
 But if the same person first sees paper towels on sale for $1, that $3 price tag looks excessive.

 Studies on the anchoring effect don’t just look at prices (although many of them do.)
 One of the most fascinating studies on the anchoring effect took place in the 1970s.
 Tversky and Kahneman were two psychologists who looked extensively at biases.
-(In fact, they were some of the first researchers to look at hindsight bias, which is the subject of one of my recent videos!)
+(In fact, they were some of the first researchers to look at hindsight bias, which is the tendency for people to believe, after an event has occurred, that they would have predicted or expected the outcome.)

 The findings were fascinating.
 Participants were more likely to choose a number closer to the number picked by the wheel.
 For example, if the wheel landed on 60, participants were more likely to choose a higher number than if the wheel landed on 20.